Installation and Removal Guide

 Sealant of Choice

-Pour in your sealant of choice into the tyre.
+Pour your sealant of choice into the tyre.
 We recommend Stan's Sealant but Rimpact will work with all Sealant brands available at the time of writing.
 Add about 25% more than the manufacturers recommended dosage - there is now an increased surface area the sealant has to contend with.

 If you have a sealant injector, Rimpact valves have removable cores and are compatible with injection.
 Don't worry the Insert won't prevent the sealant from circulating.
 Feel free to manipulate the insert a little once the sealant is in there in order to ensure good distribution.
+If there is any back pressure when injecting sealant don't force it!
+Re-attach the syringe and try again.

 IMPORTANT!
 Before inflating grab the tyre with two hands where the valve hole would be and manipulate the insert within to ensure it has not lodged itself tightly onto the valve.
 If you have a Pro insert this is doubly important as it can reduce the ability to remove air from the tyre once inflated.
 If you have already inflated and cannot remove the air from the tyre, remove the valve lockring and work the valve loose to deflate before repeating this step.